 Pulling out the glittering jazz-jewels from that evening, the seeds of his new album were born.
 Once Mo truly believed that he could be the front man, the outstanding new album ‘Mo Foster & Friends in Concert’ was conceived.
 The 16 track album features three tracks recorded from that first night, ‘Freedom Jazz Dance’, ‘So Far Away’ and ‘Three Views of A Secret’.
 Listen and indulge in the sheer excitement and energy of those live jazz journeys and become the ears of the audience of that very first night when magic was made.
 This is an album that’s set to become a firm ‘must-have’ across all respectable jazz collections for years to come.

-‘Mo Foster & Friends – In Concert’ will be released on Right Track/Universal on 21 March 2021
+‘Mo Foster & Friends – In Concert’ was released on Right Track/Universal March 2021

 For more information: www.mofoster.com